02zx/02zx.github.io/tutorial/molecular dynamics simulation/GPUMD&NEP.md

 ```bash
 NepTrain train job.yaml
 ```
+the directory contains:
+cache/  dpdispatcher.log  INCAR  job.yaml  restart.yaml  structure/  train.xyz

+structure directory contains the initial configuration for MD sampling.

+cache contains the output of active learning

+Initial train.xyz is the training set

+INCAR is the input of VASP calculation.

+job.yaml
 ```yaml
 version: 2.2.0
 dft_job: 10 #The number of tasks submitted when calculating single-point energy with DFT.